mozilla/gecko-dev/toolkit/components/ml/docs/extensions-api-example/README.rst

 Pre-requisites
 --------------

-If not running in Nightly, make sure your browser has the inference engine and the experiments enabled by switching the following flags in `about:config`:
+If not running in Nightly, make sure your browser has the inference engine and the WebExtensions API enabled by switching the following flags in `about:config`:

 - `browser.ml.enable`: true
-- `extensions.experiments.enabled`: true
+- `extensions.ml.enabled`: true

 Installation
 ------------